LenneDalben/StardewValleyModsGPL/[CP] Townies Seek Artisan Goods/Townies Seek Artisan Goods Readme.txt

-LICENSE: This work is licensed under GNU GPL3.0: https://www.gnu.org/licenses/gpl-3.0.html Source code is on GitHub: https://github.com/LenneDalben/StardewValleyModsGPL/tree/main/%5BCP%5D%20Townies%20Need%20Food!
+LICENSE: This work is licensed under GNU GPL3.0: https://www.gnu.org/licenses/gpl-3.0.html Source code is on GitHub: https://github.com/LenneDalben/StardewValleyModsGPL/tree/main/%5BCP%5D%20Townies%20Seek%20Artisan%20Goods

 ||Description||
-With Townies Seek Artisan Goods (TNF), villagers will ask for cooked meals you can make in the kitchen, and reward you with gold and friendship.
-You'll have 7 days to complete the special orders.
-For the special orders to show up on the special orders board, you must have a kitchen, either from the first house upgrade, or from one of the mods listed in the Compatibility section.
-There are also friendship requirements, milestone requirements (for orders involving the island recipes), and seasonal requirements.
+With Townies Seek Artisan Goods (TSAG), villagers will ask for artisan goods, and reward you with gold and friendship.
+You'll have variable time to complete the special orders.
 For the full specifics, refer to the spoiler guide under Miscellaneous Files.

 ||Configuration||
 Config Options
 Repeatable: true or false, default is true
 IncludeIslandContent: true or false, default is true (toggle special orders requiring recipes from the island)
+OrderType: specify which types of special orders you'd like.
+By default, all are toggled: jelly, pickle, alcohol, juice, roe, animal, machines.
+Alcohol includes wine, beer, mead, and pale ale.

 With regards to the "sparseness" of the orders: the game picks from a pool of the available orders, so if you'd prefer to get through some of the vanilla special orders first, install this mod later in your playthrough.
 I also added some season requirements to help spread out the orders a bit.